Maximilian-Seitz/ExDemonKing/chapters/Chapter_7.md

 Not hot, but still overpowering my senses.
-The chestnut colored hair flowing to her upper back was covered in a veil of flame as wild as her entry, and her face in a wide toothy grin.
+The chestnut colored hair flowing to her upper back was covered in a veil of flame as wild as her entry, and her face showed a wide toothy grin.
+Her physical appearance was that of someone from across the Shatter Mountains, same as myself.
 Unbothered by my lack of response, or the noise of the creaking door, she approached with pride.